Home

 Probationary Path training

 In the Path of probation, the first task is to put one's life in order through self-discipline, and place both the physical and emotional nature under the control of the mind.
 The highest achievement of this stage is the development of an integrated personality.
 Some materials were provided here which may be helpful.
 The need to see the entire paradigm or the road map of the Path (see 1.
 Foundational Knowledge) is a must.
 And if one is convinced of the importance of this great Work, one has to re-examine one's priorities.
 Disciplining oneself involves a lot of hard work and there is a need to adjust one's habits and routines.
 Most of Stephen Covey's book will be handy in this aspect (see 2.
 Setting up priorities, life goals, time-management).
-The need for an ethical source of livelihood and economic independence cannot also be overemphasized (some may want to see Visualization and law of attraction, if one needs a little luck on this area).
+The need for an ethical source of livelihood and economic independence cannot also be overemphasized (some may want to see Sustainability, visualization and law of attraction, if one needs a little luck on this area).

 Destructive emotional habits and conditionings need to be processed and replaced by more positive values (the books on the section of 3.
 Processing our emotions and conditionings offer effective advices).
 And finally comes the development of the mind.
 There is nothing mystical or occult about it.
 The introduction of the free public school system up to the secondary level were given universally to humanity to achieve this kind of mental stimulation and training - to make man a thinking person.
 If the system is failing due to the overemphasis on developing skills for the job market, then one has to strive and develop it by himself.
 There are many institutions now offering free adult programs to develop one's critical thinking skills or life skills on areas such as language, communication, history, arts, music, mathematics, science, among others (if post-secondary education is not a viable option).
+The section, 4.
+Steps to mental polarization suggested some links and learning resources, with empasis on Logic and Math (which develops both concrete and abstract thinking skiils).

 Discipleship Path training